opendatacube/datacube-ows/docs/cfg_style_api.rst

 Motivation
 ----------

-OWS configuration is complex, and for large deployments there can be friction between the needs and interests of the Dev Ops engineers responsible for the configuration as a whole, and the scientific staff responsible for individual products/layers within that configuration.
+OWS configuration is complex, and for large deployments refining stylings can quickly get bogged down in a constant back and forth between the Dev Ops engineers responsible for the configuration as a whole, and the scientific staff responsible for individual products/layers within that configuration.

 The OWS Styling Python API is intended to allow product owners who intimately familiar with their product and experienced with using the Open Datacube in a scientific programming environment to